 NEON code resources are designed to make working with all NEON data easier, to perform common algorithms on select data products, and to share the code used to generate select data products.
 Most NEON code resources can be found in the NEONScience GitHub organization.
 The code is free and open access to download and utilize.
 The code found in the NEONScience GitHub organization is published and maintained by NEON project scientists.

 NEON also collaborates with data users to identify and facilitate the creation of coding resources.
-If you have requests for coding resources, challenges with NEON data or ideas for creating NEON data-related code, we encourage you to reach out to us on GitHub.
+If you have requests for coding resources, challenges with NEON data or ideas for creating NEON data-related code, we encourage you to contact us.

 If you’ve downloaded data from the portal, you will have discovered that the data download by individual month and site.
-The first thing you will want to do is "stack" or join those files together.
-Well, bookmark this repo because it includes exactly what you need to get started!
+The first thing you will want to do is “stack” or join those files together.
+Well, this is the package you want because it includes exactly what you need to get started!
 You can even use function in the package to directly access NEON data and bypass the portal.
 This package is available to install directly through CRAN.

 The neonUtilities R package contains a function to join (stack) the month-by-site files in downloaded NEON data, plus additional functions to convert data to geoCSV format, and to download data from the API through R.

-This code package may be used for handling NEON geolocation data.
-It includes functions to extract spatial data from the API based on a named location, and to calculate more precise locations for select observational data products.
+Use R to handle NEON geolocation data including extracting spatial data from the API based on a named location, and calculating more precise locations for select observational data products.

-This repo includes an ENVI Extension for reading AOP HDF5 formatted files from our airborne remote sensing surveys of field sites.
+Read AOP HDF5 formatted files from our airborne remote sensing surveys in ENVI.

 Are you API savvy?
-This repo is a forum for users to share ideas and code related to NEON's data API.
+Share ideas and code related to NEON's data API with other coders..